Getting Started

 Click on the wire connecting the input to the output and hit the delete key (or Backspace) on the keyboard.
 This will delete the existing wire.
 Now drag a new wire from the input to the Greeter, and then one from the Greeter to the output.

 The finished board is just below and you're welcome to play with it first.
 When you run it for the first time, it will ask you for the Gemini API Key.
-Get it at https://aistudio.google.com/app/apikey.
+If you don't have one yet, you can get a key at https://aistudio.google.com/app/apikey.

 Note